-Be sure to include networking devices’ software in your updating schedule.
-It isn’t always necessary to install a new version when your OS updates, but it’s important to protect against the most current threats, making regular patching a key part of your defense against intrusion.
+Be sure to include the software of networking devices in your updating schedule.
+Installing a new version when your OS updates isn’t always necessary, but it’s essential to protect against the most current threats, making regular patching a crucial part of your defense against intrusion.

 Remote Console Timeouts

 Restrict Inbound/Outbound ICMP

 Traffic rules dictate what’s allowed to pass in and out of your network.
 They’re an instrumental part of your router and network firewall security strategy.
 Let’s look at some steps you can take to reduce the risk of data and other assets being lost or accessed via your network.

 Ensure no one can find unprotected access points directly or via unreliable software.
 Work with your network administrators to maintain a list of approved ports and services.

 Contact AIS Network’s experts today if you have questions about network firewall or router security.
 We’re here to help protect your business-critical infrastructure.